happybridge14-totoro/octo-broccoli-blog/exams/exam01/questions.md

         ...
     </section>
 ```
-Than one day, the product manager comes and says "Black and white is out of date, change it to
+Than one day, the product manager comes and says "Black and white is out of fashion, change it to
 white text color and purple background.
 I'll give you the color, come on!"

 OK, I've a lot of bugs to fix, so just meet the requirement in 5 minutes.